 They lower the dewpoint of the compressed air to prevent water droplets from forming downstream.
 There are four types of dryers: Refrigerated, chemical, regenerative, and membrane or mechanical.
 Mechanical filters work with compressed air dryers to remove contaminants and water.
 There are three types of filters: Particulate, coalescing, and adsorption.

-After the appropriate filter has been added to the conveying system to ensure that the compressed air equipment does not introduce contaminants, equipment that is used to blow off products before packaging are added.
-Examples of this type of equipment includes engineered nozzles and air knives.
-They conserve compressed air by using the Coandă effect to entrain surrounding air along with compressed air to create a high flow velocity stream of air.
+After the appropriate filter has been added to the conveying system to ensure that the compressed air equipment does not introduce contaminants, equipment that is used to blow off products before packaging is added, examples of this type of equipment include engineered nozzles and air knives.
+They conserve compressed air by using the Coandă effect to entrain surrounding air along with compressed air to create a high-flow velocity stream of air.

 If used as intended, compressed air will not generate biological, chemical, or physical hazards while packaging goods.
-It is the manufacturer’s responsibility to produce final products that are sanitized and free of contaminants such as oil, microorganisms, particulate or dust.
-Manufacturers that use compressed-air system must carefully consider productivity and production costs against safety.
+The manufacturer is responsible for producing final products that are sanitized and free of contaminants such as oil, microorganisms, particulate or dust.
+Manufacturers that use the compressed-air system must carefully consider productivity and production costs against safety.

-With regards to filtration – if the pipes are relatively new in the facility – a centralized air drying and filtration system should suffice.
+With regards to filtration, a centralized air drying and filtration system should suffice if the pipes are relatively new in the facility.
 However – if the pipes are polluted or hard to clean – it is better to have both a centralized filter as well as a decentralized filter installed upstream of the point of use.
-It is also recommended that new or cleaned pipes are made of zinc-plated steel for food applications, V2A/V4A, compressed air-approved plastic, or aluminum.
+New or cleaned pipes are also recommended of zinc-plated steel for food applications, V2A/V4A, compressed air-approved plastic, or aluminum.